 Supported devices are those which run Ubuntu Phone, Android, iOS, or Blackberry.

 Maemo-based devices (Nokia N9 / N900) can work too, using the unsupported HTML5 app detailed below.

-Warning: If you flash your phone, make sure to do a full backup first!
-Otherwise, make sure you have a backup auth device and expect to delete and reconfigure 2-factor auth on your phone.
-Flashing the phone will make it forget your 2-factor login data and may lock you out.
+Warning: If you flash your phone and do not have a backup device or paper codes you WILL get locked out!
+ALWAYS make sure you have a backup auth device and expect to delete and reconfigure 2-factor auth on your phone.
+Flashing the phone will make it forget your 2-factor login data and if you have no other device or paper codes, you WILL be locked out.

 Go to https://login.ubuntu.com/device-list and follow the instructions to "Add a new authentication device".
 It will walk you through setting up "Google Authenticator" which is our supported app for iOS, Android and Blackberry devices and is free to download from official app stores.
 You can also use Authenticator in Ubuntu Phone, which is configured and works in a similar way.

 Once you have done this, add a paper device as noted above but selecting "Printable Backup Codes" as the device type, and store it somewhere safe but handy.

 Does the smartphone need internet access to work (after installation)?
 I travel a lot and my phone doesn't always have data access.

 No, it does not require internet access to work.

 The Yubikey is a small USB device designed to fit onto a key ring.
 It pretends to be a USB keyboard, so it can type in your passcodes for you.
 This makes it both secure and convenient.

 Can I keep using this for existing sites as well as adding SSO support?